IIIF/awesome-iiif/contributing.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Comment on why something is awesome.
 Links are great, but give someone a reason to follow the link.
 - Make an individual pull request for each suggestion.
 - Check your spelling and grammar.
+Start each item with an uppercase character and end it with a period.
 - Make sure your text editor is set to remove trailing whitespace.
+- Do not include new lines within a bullet point or paragraph.
+Set your editor to line wrap.
 - The pull request and commit should have a useful title.